 The working group may decide to not publish the use cases and

-requirements as RFCs.
-That decision will be made during the lifetime
+requirements; and test documents.
+That decision will be made during

 350 Ellis Street

 170 West Tasman Dr.